-But it seems strange than once again the images used to proof something in the sales video of Smart Money Methods is used on a lot of other sites.
+But it seems strange that once again the images used to prove something in the sales video of Smart Money Methods is used on a lot of other sites.

 When you put all these warning signs together, it is in my opinion clear that you have good reasons to be suspicious about joining Smart Money Methods.

 You are from the very beginning of the sales video of Smart Money Methods told that there only are limited spaces available.

 This is repeated again at the end of the video.
 But do not let this pressure you into taking a decision.
 It is just a trick to get you to sign up without thinking.